vitaly-t/vparse/README.md

 # vparse

-Simple/smallest version parser, for both client and server.
+The smallest version parser, for client + server.

 It is the minimum for parsing and comparing versions, when use of `semver` is an overkill.